 - 1. The proposed project conforms to the provisions and standards of the General Plan in that the proposed amendment is internally consistent with all other provisions of the General Plan and does not conflict with any of the previously adopted Goals, Policies and Programs of the General Plan; - 2.
-The proposed Amendment is necessary to implement the goals and objectives of the General Plan in that it will further implement the City of Antioch Housing Element; - 3.
-The proposed Amendment will not be detrimental to the public interest, convenience, and general welfare of the City in that the Amendment will result in a logical placement of land uses consistent with the overall intent of the General Plan; - 4.
-The proposed project will not cause environmental damage in that the project prepared the Delta Fair Village Project IS/MND and MMRP which reduced all potential environmental impacts resulting from the proposed project to a lessthan-significant level; and - 5.
+The proposed Amendment is necessary to implement the goals and objectives of the General Plan in that it will further implement the City of Antioch Housing Element; - The proposed Amendment will not be detrimental to the public interest, convenience, and general welfare of the City in that the Amendment will result in a logical placement of land uses consistent with the overall intent of the General Plan; - 4.
+The proposed project will not cause environmental damage in that the project prepared the Delta Fair Village Project IS/MND and MMRP which reduced all potential environmental impacts resulting from the proposed project to a less-than-significant level; and - 5.
 The proposed General Plan Amendment will not require changes to or modifications of any other plans that the City Council adopted before the date of this resolution.

-NOW THEREFORE BE IT FURTHER RESOLVED that the Planning Commission hereby recommends the City Council adopt the Amendment to the General Plan Land Use Map (GPA-18-02) as shown in Exhibit A.
+NOW, THEREFORE BE IT FURTHER RESOLVED that the City Council hereby approves the Amendment to the General Plan Land Use Map (GPA-18-02) as shown in Exhibit A.

-I HEREBY CERTIFY that the foregoing resolution was adopted by the Planning Commission of the City of Antioch at a regular meeting thereof held on the 19th day of August, 2020, by the following vote:
+I HEREBY CERTIFY that the foregoing resolution was adopted by the City Council of the City of Antioch at a regular meeting thereof held on the 22nd day of September, 2020, by the following vote:

-AYES:
+ATES:

 NOES:

 ABSENT:

 ABSTAIN:

-FORREST EBBS

-Secretary to the Planning Commission